dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 ![Brand New Deja Entendu](./images/graffiti_brand_new.png)

 This one went to Noah.
-A depiction of Brand New’s [Deja Entendu](http://en.wikipedia.org/wiki/Deja_Entendu).
+A depiction of Brand New's [Deja Entendu](http://en.wikipedia.org/wiki/Deja_Entendu).
 I just wanted to draw an album cover of an album I really liked.

 ![Kirby](./images/graffiti_kirby.png)